 Hawgs opens his mouth as if to say something and screams instead.
 Kissy’s hand comes off his head with a bloody hunk of flesh.
 “Too slow,” she says.
 “Quit yelling, Hawgs.
 You can get an ear regrown for 100 credits.
 I’m going to rip off your cock next, and those are a bit harder to do.
 You might end up with something the size of my pinky finger.”

-“Fuck!
-Stop!
-I’ll talk!”
+“Fuck.
+Stop.
+I’ll talk.”
 Hawgs presses his hand to the left side of his head to stem the bleeding.
 “Can I get a nanogel pack first?”

 “After,” Kissy says.
 “Where’s Dexter?”